blackout-oldguys/DGDT_FE/README.md

 ## Introduction

-Welcome to **Sperm Nest**, an innovative platform designed and developed during the **BLACKOUT Hackathon** by the **포항공대 뒷방늙은이들** team.
-This project combines cutting-edge blockchain technology with an intuitive interface to create a transparent and efficient donor registry system.
+Welcome to **SPERM NEST**, an innovative platform designed and developed during the **BLACKOUT Hackathon** by the **포항공대 뒷방늙은이** team.
+This project combines blockchain technology and use case with an intuitive interface to create a transparent and efficient donor registry system.

 ## About the Project